gitpetr/Chi_app/README.markdown

 **Changelog**

 ------------------------------------------------------------------------------------------
+* Slim migration.
+If you have troubles on production then you should just restart the whole server.

 * Admin can upload multiple photos now.

 * Now for capybara's js tests i use chrome browser.
 I added in `/spec/spec_helper.rb` that: